CENTRE FOR MILITARY AND INTERNATIONAL HUMANITARIAN LAW (CoMIHL)

 Centre for Military and International Humanitarian Law (CoMIHL), is a partnership between the National Defence University of Malaysia (NDUM) and International Committee of the Red Cross (ICRC)

-One of the main goals of this regional platform is to help develop expertise in international humanitarian law (IHL) and build a community amongst the militaries' legal advisors within Asia Pacific.
+One of the main goals of this regional platform is to help develop expertise in international humanitarian law (IHL) and build a community amongst the militaries' legal advisors within Asia Pacific

-The partnership was forged by the signing of an MOU on 24 August, 2017 - the 40th anniversary of Malaysia's ratification of the Geneva Conventions.
+The partnership was forged by the signing of an MoU on 24 August, 2017 - the 40th anniversary of Malaysia's ratification of the Geneva Conventions.

 What We Do

-workshops, seminars and other activities designed to seek solutions to particular legal problems, to ensure the incorporation of new legal developments within the Asia Pacific region
+We provide workshops, seminars and other activities designed to seek solutions to particular legal problems, to ensure the incorporation of new legal developments within the Asia Pacific region

-and relationship with regional militaries, civil defences, law enforcement and other security organization, humanitarian relief organisation and other public communities
+We build networks and relationship with regional militaries, civil defences, law enforcement and other security organization, humanitarian relief organisation and other public communities

-the IHL and military law knowledge with other academic as well as military bases and with leading subject-matter-experts internationally to encourage the fullest exchange of information.
+We strengthen the IHL and military law knowledge with other academic as well as military bases and with leading subject-matter-experts internationally to encourage the fullest exchange of information.

 - To gain an understanding of the basic principles of IHL and the basic rules for the conduct of armed conflict, their application in practice, and the mechanisms for enforcement when they are breached.

 - To provide a platform to discuss current humanitarian law issues.